-- 10.27.
+- 10.26.
+Therefore, I do not support those submissions seeking a controlled activity status under Rule 27.4.1, or the range of various responses seeking a controlled activity rule framework for rural living and residential zoned areas within the District. - 10.27.
 The Chapter 27 section 32 evaluation states that the design response in terms of both layout and provision of services for subdivision activity will vary based on the scale, location, and site specific opportunities and constraints associated with a subdivision proposal. - 10.28.
 The chapter as notified has promoted a Discretionary Activity regime for the management of subdivision activity in all zones.
 I agree that a Discretionary Activity regime will provide Council with the ability to respond to the different requirements of subdivision and the appropriateness of their design.
 However, I do not consider that the section 32 analysis has demonstrated that a Discretionary Activity regime is necessarily the best mechanism to respond to subdivision in all zones.
 In particular, I believe that subdivision in the Rural Residential and Rural Lifestyle zones and within the District's urban areas do not require the broad assessment required of a Discretionary Activity.
 Collectively, these zones have been identified as being suitable for urban and rural living purposes.
 As a consequence, I generally consider that consideration for how development on this land occurs does not require the full spectrum of consideration provided by a Discretionary Activity rule as proposed. - 10.29.
 I do note that, based on my experience, which includes over 10 years processing subdivision consents within the District, greater variability in subdivision activity is likely to exist between rural living areas and urban areas.
 Urban areas are likely to be serviced with community infrastructure and are less likely to raise landscape and visual amenity concerns.
 Conversely, Rural Living zones can generate landscape and rural amenity effects, be located in areas that are not readily serviced and can also raise more challenging matters relating to natural hazards.
-A case in point is the Makarora Rural Lifestyle Zone, which raises both landscape and natural hazard related issues, and in both cases generates the need for more detailed zone specific responses.32 A number of submitters33 have sought a Discretionary Activity rule framework be retained for the Rural General Zone and in other areas that raise sensitive landscape, natural character, cultural and heritage values (as reflected within Rules 27.5.1.4 to 27.5.1.7).
+A case in point is the Makarora Rural Lifestyle Zone, which raises both landscape and natural hazard related issues, and in both cases generates the need for more detailed zone specific responses.
+A number of submitters have sought a Discretionary Activity rule framework be retained for the Rural General Zone and in other areas that raise sensitive landscape, natural character, cultural and heritage values (as reflected within Rules 27.5.1.4 to 27.5.1.7).
 I agree with the matters raised and believe that a Discretionary Activity rule framework within these areas more effectively enables the Council to respond to the section 6 and 7 matters of the RMA.